Russ Harvey Consulting - Computer and Internet Services

 Canadian Youth Already Exposed in Schools

-Bill S-209 doesn't address the sort of age-inappropriate activities being promoted in schools and public libraries nor public nudity in front of children at gay pride events nor Drag Queen Story Hour for children.
+Bill S-209 doesn't address the sort of age-inappropriate activities being promoted by SOGI in schools and public libraries nor public nudity in front of children at gay pride events nor Drag Queen Story Hour for children.

 SOGI provides this sort of information to school-age children in BC, Alberta and elsewhere.
 Apparently grade 6 is the time to discuss sexual acts in detail (but don't let them see it on the Internet).